The Fascinating Brain, German National Parliament

-This 6.5 meters long mural features neuroscientific data and research at multiple scales, from mathematical analysis of whole brain activity down to cortical activity of millions of cells.
+This 6.5 meters long data-driven mural features neuroscientific research at multiple scales, from mathematical analysis of whole brain activity down to cortical activity of millions of cells.
 This was commissionned for the launch of Ebrains.eu, an European infrastructure project that supports neuroscientific research.
 The mural artworks I produced were initially presented to the public and to government representatives at the German National Parliament, Berlin.

 Reconstruction of the first large-scale digital circuit of human neurons in the temporal lobe.